diadata-org/DIA-integration-sample/README.md

 ```

 To retreive the price and timestamp from the oracle we create a function that calls the
-oracle using the importet interface and the oracle address.
+oracle using the IDIAOracleV2 interface and the oracle address.

 ```
 function getPriceInfo(string memory key) external {